WIND: The First Twenty+ Years

 There was ample sailing and screen time for the likes of Bruce Epke (the Sheik onscreen and off), Stu Silvestri, and John Sangmeister, for example.
 Qualifications?
 Well, Sangmeister crewed for Dennis Conner in the 1987 and 1992 Cups and now owns Gladstone’s, a waterfront restaurant and sailors’ haunt in Long Beach, California.
 Epke and Silvestri were, among so many other things, some of Jack Sutphen’s famous mushrooms.
 It’s a good bet that Matthew Modine and Jennifer Grey have never forgotten that they really did sail an I-14 together in enough breeze to go medium-fast, briefly.
 Lisa Blackaller (Tom’s daughter) worked as assistant to the director and stood in for Jennifer as needed and was at least as cute.

 I had the good fortune to be paired off writing with Roger Vaughan, whose book, The Grand Gesture, is only one of his many, but it’s my choice as the book about the culture of racing 12 Meters at Newport.
-Roger didn’t set out to teach history, rather to take you to places other sailing books don’t.
+Roger didn’t set out to teach history, rather to take you to places other sailing books do not.
 I don’t remember who I’m ripping off here, but one of the reviewers said something like, “It is a good book because the author is not part of the yachting establishment, and does not wish to be.”

 Here we see Mr. Vaughan, right, and companion, in the WIND offices across the street from Fantasy Studios, Berkeley.